 Neck and back injuries are two of the most common car accident-related injuries.

-Whiplash is one of the most common injuries sustained from a car accident — where the head is forced forward and backward in an abrupt, harsh motion.
-Whiplash typically affects the head, neck, shoulders and upper back.
-This sudden swift movement can injure your vertebrae, discs, nerves and the tissues around your neck.
+Whiplash is one of the most common injuries people get from a car accident — where the head is forced forward and backward in an abrupt, harsh motion.
+Whiplash typically affects the head, neck, shoulders, and upper back.
+This sudden jerking movement can injure your vertebrae, discs, nerves, and the tissues around your neck.